groundxai/groundx-sdks/docs/quick-start.md

 :::

-Replace `uploadLocal` with the path to your local file, `uploadHosted` to the URL of your hosted file, `fileType` with one of the enumerated file types (e.g. txt, pdf), `fileName` with a name for your file, and `bucketId` with the content bucket you would like to add the document to.
+Replace `ingestLocal` with the path to your local file, `ingestHosted` to the URL of your hosted file, `fileType` with one of the enumerated file types (e.g. txt, pdf), `fileName` with a name for your file, and `bucketId` with the content bucket you would like to add the document to.

 If your request is successful, will receive a response that looks something like this: